Actual Nazi Steve Rogers: How to Save the American Superhero

 - Marvel’s copyright and trademark on the character mean that no competing, non-nazi version of the character can exist.

-- Marvel made Steve a Nazi to prove a valuable point, but did it in such a way that it hurts as much as it helps.
+- Marvel made Steve a Nazi to prove a point, but did it in such a way that it hurts as much as it helps.

 There’s a fun little twist in all of this, though.
 Captain America is a rip off of an earlier character that has since fallen in to the Public Domain.